zo0r/react-native-push-notification/README.md

 ## Repeating Notifications

-(optional) Specify `repeatType` and optionally `repeatTime` while scheduling the local notification.
+(optional) Specify `repeatType` and optionally `repeatTime` (Android-only) while scheduling the local notification.
 Check the local notification example above.

 Property `repeatType` could be one of `month`, `week`, `day`, `hour`, `minute`, `time`.
 If specified as time, it should be accompanied by one more parameter `repeatTime` which should the number of milliseconds between each interval.